bakossandor/Small-Projects/README.md

 **wiki - a wiki search application (EN)

-**superSnake - for this moment a basic snake game but will be costumized
+**superSnake - - - updated start the game function and collapse whe eat it's own tail

 My plan is to update this every day!